Jordan Clarkson: National team career

-In August 2018, the NBA cleared Clarkson to play for the Philippine national team in the 2018 Asian Games that was held from August 18 to September 2, 2018 with a one-time exception.
-Clarkson was able to play for the Philippines for the first time.
-His first game with the national team was against China in which Clarkson led all scorers with 28 points but fell short of the match 82–80.
+In August 2018, the NBA cleared Clarkson to play for the Philippine national team in the 2018 Asian Games that was held from August 18 to September 2, 2018, with a one-time exception, allowing Clarkson to play for the Philippines for the first time.
+His first game with the national team was against China where Clarkson led all scorers with 28 points but fell short of the match 82–80.
 In his second game with the national team, Clarkson once again led his team with a 25-point performance but could not overcome Korea.
 The team bowed out of a podium finish.
 Clarkson managed to get his first win with the national team, defeating Japan 113–80, in which he recorded 22 points, six rebounds and nine assists.
 Clarkson ended the tournament with a win, beating Syria 109–55 with a 29-point performance earning the Philippines a fifth-place finish, its best in 16 years.

-On August 9, 2022, SBP announced that they have accepted Clarkson as a naturalized player for the fourth window of the 2023 World Cup Asian qualifiers and future FIBA tournaments.
+In August 2022, SBP announced that they have accepted Clarkson as a naturalized player for the fourth window of the 2023 World Cup Asian qualifiers and future FIBA tournaments.
 On August 25, 2022, Clarkson made his FIBA debut and scored 27 points in a loss against Lebanon in the FIBA World Cup Asian qualifiers.

+Clarkson was included in the 21-man pool for the 2023 FIBA World Cup, where he was eventually included in the final 12-man lineup as the team's naturalized player.
+In conclusion of the 2023 FIBA World Cup, he played 5 games for the Philippines averaging 26.0 points, 4.6 rebounds, 5.2 assists, 1.2 steals, 0.2 blocks in 36 minutes of playing.